 - Toric ICLs are aligned precisely for optimal astigmatism correction

-Recovery and Aftercare – Quick & Smooth
+Recovery and Aftercare – Quick and Smooth

 We operate one eye at a time.
 Most patients notice clearer vision the next day and can resume work/studies in a few days.
 Full visual clarity generally settles within 1–2 weeks.